DIY silver stenciled library side table

-I love metallic finish furniture, and I thought this little library table was the ideal piece to try my own metallic finish.
+I love metallic-finish furniture, and I thought this little library table was the ideal piece to try my own metallic finish.
 I bought the table on Craigslist last year for $15.
 I adored its cute shape, but it needed lots of repairs.
-I pulled 21 (mostly bent) nails out of this thing—and filled twice as many holes.
-Then a few coats of shiny silver paint and a handmade stencil gave it an instant update.
+I pulled 21 (mostly bent) nails out of this thing — and filled twice as many holes.
+A few coats of shiny silver paint and a handmade stencil gave it an instant update.
 Like the stencil?
 Download the pattern to make your own.
+The design is based on an original Orla Kiely pattern.
+Check out her fabulous signature bags here.
 And the pink books?
 I covered a few beloved paperbacks with coordinating 12- x 12-inch scrapbooking paper.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 *Please see the note at step 7.